Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 I think even though this project didn't reach all of its goals, I still believe it was a huge success in terms of my own personal development.
 Throughout this project I have learnt many new skills, including helping me to better understand sizing tasks and dealing with having a client.
 I have learned not to underestimate tasks that at first glance seem simple, as they can often be more complex.
 I have also learned to better manage my time, as I feel I could have done a lot more if I had better time management and a rigid schedule.

 In terms of the project hitting its objectives, in this regard it failed.
-I feel my lack of understanding of technologies such as the WebViewer Add-In and websockets contributed greatly to a huge amount of delay in the project, due to me having to not only learn how they operate, but debug all of the unknown errors that came with them.
+I feel my lack of understanding of technologies such as the Web Viewer Add-In and websockets contributed greatly to a huge amount of delay in the project, due to me having to not only learn how they operate, but debug all of the unknown errors that came with them.

 ## References